-If you have a beard you already know that a little daily grooming is in order to keep it looking neat and clean.
+If you have a beard, you already know that a little daily grooming is to keep it looking neat and clean.

 Beard oil is an essential part of your routine that keeps the beard clean, healthy, and easier to manage.